Binu42/React-Query/README.md

 ## isFetching vs isLoading
 - `isFetching` - the async query function to fetch server data is not resolved yet.
 - `isLoading` - no cached data, plus `isFetching`

+## Mutations
+- making a network request to update server state.
+-